find your perfect postgrad program

 Search our Database of 30,000 Courses

 International Postgraduate Students in the UK

 International postgraduate students are the norm, not the exception to the rule, in the UK.
 The majority of taught postgraduates in the UK (70% of the total) are international students and they also take up a large percentage (46% of the total) of research postgraduates as well.Find your PERFECT POSTGRAD PROGRAM

-Also, bear in mind that UK universities have an excellent student support system – so if you feel in need of any help do contact the Student Welfare team at your university.
+The UK is a popular choice for international postgraduate students, but that doesn’t mean some students aren’t wary about moving to a new country and adapting to a new culture.
+Bear in mind that UK universities have an excellent student support system – so if you feel in need of any help do contact the Student Welfare team at your university.

-Embrace British Culture
+Embrace British culture

 Many international students are worried about making friends and of feeling out of the loop, and the best way to combat this is to take advantage of university societies.
 While this is usually bandied about as general advice for both undergraduates and postgraduates, it’s especially important for international students as it provides you with a solid forum for meeting people with your interests, even if your interests are slightly unusual.
 The sooner you make friends, the sooner you’ll begin to feel at home in the UK.

-Bring a Piece of Home with You
+Bring a piece of home with you

 British people are from all kinds of cultural and ethnic backgrounds, and we encourage everybody to be proud of where they come from.
 Don’t feel like you must hide yourself to assimilate into the UK: instead celebrate difference and let your new British friends in on why your country of origin is amazing.
 Cook your national dish for them or play them songs by bands popular in your country.
 Sharing a little piece of home will help you feel more at home in your new area.